MartinD-CZ/batteryCharger/README.md

-# batteryCharger
-AVR-based universal battery charger
+# AVR-based universal battery charger

 Hello everybody,
 I just wanted to share with you my most recent project, an AVR Multichemistry charger.
 There has been a lot of fuzz about charging batteries with AVR, but there are not many complete schematics and/or projects on the internet.